 You would never be concerned about language complexity.

-There are thousands of cognates like Italian – words that sound the same and have more or less identical meanings.
+There are thousands of cognates like Italian – words that sound identical and have more or less identical meanings.

 To sum up, it is a simple language to gain.